COVID-19 pandemic in the Philippines: Religion

 The Roman Catholic Church in the Philippines issued preventive guidelines against the pandemic through the Catholic Bishops' Conference of the Philippines (CBCP).
-In January 2020, the CBCP issued a liturgical guideline which urges Mass attendees to "practice ordinarily" the receiving of communion by hand, and avoid holding hands while praying the Lord's Prayer during Mass.
-As a spiritual measure against the spread of the disease, the CBCP also composed an oratio imperata (obligatory prayer) which is to be recited during Mass.
+In January 2020, the CBCP issued a liturgical guideline which urged Mass attendees to "practice ordinarily" the receiving of communion by hand and avoid holding hands while praying the Lord's Prayer during Mass.
+As a spiritual measure against the spread of the disease, the CBCP also composed an oratio imperata (obligatory prayer) to be recited during Mass.
 In February 2020, the CBCP issued a second liturgical guideline in anticipation of the Lenten season.
-The bishops suggested that during Ash Wednesday, ashes would be sprinkled on the faithfuls' head instead of the customary marking of the forehead with a cross to minimize body contact.
-The CBCP also urged people to refrain from kissing or touching the cross for veneration during Good Friday, particularly the celebration of the Passion of Jesus.
-They suggested genuflection or bowing as an alternative to the practice.
-Dioceses across the country have suspended the public celebration of Masses.
-On April 8, Holy Wednesday, the CBCP organized an interfaith prayer service against the spread of the coronavirus, which was televised nationwide.
+The bishops suggested that during Ash Wednesday, ashes would be sprinkled on the faithful's head instead of the customary marking of the forehead with a cross, to minimize body contact.
+The CBCP also urged people to refrain from kissing or touching the cross for veneration during Good Friday, particularly the celebration of the Passion of Jesus, suggesting genuflection or bowing instead.
+Dioceses across the country suspended public celebration of Masses.
+On April 8, Holy Wednesday, the CBCP organized an interfaith prayer service against the spread of the coronavirus which was televised nationwide.

-Other Christian denominations and organizations, such as the Iglesia ni Cristo and the Jehovah's Witnesses, have suspended live worship services and resorted to organizing worship services through online platforms.
-The Philippine Council of Evangelical Churches, an organization composed of Evangelical and Protestant church member organizations in the country, also adopted similar measures.
+Other Christian denominations and organizations, such as the Iglesia ni Cristo and the Jehovah's Witnesses, suspended live worship services, instead organizing worship services through online platforms.
+The Philippine Council of Evangelical Churches, an organization composed of Evangelical and Protestant church member organizations in the country, adopted similar measures.

-The Church of Jesus Christ of Latter-day Saints directed missionaries assigned in the Philippines who are not native to the country to move out for temporary reassignment to another country.
-They were ordered to self-quarantine in their new homes for 14 days.
+The Church of Jesus Christ of Latter-day Saints directed non-native missionaries assigned to the Philippines to be temporarily reassigned to another country.
+They were also ordered to self-quarantine in their new homes for 14 days.

-The Islamic community in the Philippines has also adopted measures against COVID-19.
-The Regional Darul Ifta' of Bangsamoro suspended all congregational prayers in the Bangsamoro region from March 19 to April 10.
+The Islamic community in the Philippines also adopted measures against COVID-19; for example, the Regional Darul Ifta' of Bangsamoro suspended all congregational prayers in the Bangsamoro region from March 19 to April 10.

 Sports

-Several sports facilities including the Ninoy Aquino Stadium of the Rizal Memorial Sports Complex were converted into temporary quarantine facilities for COVID-19 patients.
+Several sports facilities, including the Ninoy Aquino Stadium of the Rizal Memorial Sports Complex, were converted into temporary quarantine facilities for COVID-19 patients.

 Several ongoing or scheduled seasons of sports leagues in the Philippines, such as the ASEAN Basketball League, Maharlika Pilipinas Basketball League, Philippine Basketball Association, National Basketball League, Philippines Football League, and Philippine Super Liga, were suspended.
-Upcoming sporting competitions hosted by the country, specifically the Badminton Asia Championships (initially scheduled to be hosted in Wuhan but was moved to Manila) and the AFF Women's Championship, were postponed.
+Upcoming sporting competitions hosted by the country, specifically the Badminton Asia Championships (initially scheduled to be hosted in Wuhan but later moved to Manila) and the AFF Women's Championship, were postponed.
 Regional qualification games involving Philippine national teams were likewise postponed.

-On April 29, 2020, the Philippine Sports Commission announced that they will cancel all of their sporting events until December 2020 to comply with government directives that prohibit mass gathering events.
-This meant that the Palarong Pambansa in Marikina, the Philippine National Games, and the ASEAN Para Games were all cancelled.
+On April 29, 2020, the Philippine Sports Commission announced they would cancel all of their sporting events until December 2020 to comply with government directives that prohibit mass gathering events, including the Palarong Pambansa in Marikina, the Philippine National Games, and the ASEAN Para Games.